+The school is committed to a 'Learning to talk; talking to learn' approach, as it values the importance of teaching children how to talk and using this skill to support learning.
 Every child should be able to articulate their learning as a learner, describing their learning over time and currently.
-Children will learn the physical, cognitive, social and emotion elements of oracy to enable them to communicate and express themselves to others.
+They will communicate their learning in an environment where everyone talks.
+Strategies are deployed within lessons to ensure pupils have opportunities to develop their oracy skills.
+Teaching children to talk and develop their oracy through active learning and exploratory talk.
+Children will learn the physical, cognitive, social and emotional elements of oracy to enable them to communicate and express themselves to others.